 We read of a shortened version of the phrase “My beloved Son” in Ps.
 2:7, “I will declare the decree; The Lord hath said unto Me, ‘Thou art My Son; this day have I begotten Thee”.
 Verses 8-9 go on to tell of the Son as King in the millennial reign, “Ask of Me and I shall give Thee the heathen for Thine inheritance.
 And the uttermost parts of the earth for Thy possession”.
 So the second thing that fulfilled all righteousness was accomplished by the voice from heaven was to make it known that Christ was the Son of God.
 And the third was that Christ was the promised King of Israel.

-We may conclude therefore, that there were three things that were accomplished by the events of the baptism of Christ which we may, in my opinion, consider the fulfilling of all righteousness.
+We may conclude therefore, that there were four things that were accomplished by the events of the baptism of Christ which we may, in my opinion, consider the fulfilling of all righteousness.
 1) The lighting of the Spirit of God on Christ made Him known to John the Baptist and by extension, to Israel.
-2) the voice from heaven showed that Christ was the beloved Son of God, and 3) it also showed that this One Who had been baptized was the promised King of Israel.
+2) Christ’s anointing set Him apart for service to God.
+3) the voice from heaven showed that Christ was the beloved Son of God, and 4) it also showed that this One Who had been baptized was the promised King of Israel.

 A CONSIDERATION OF OTHER REASONS GIVEN FOR CHRIST’S BAPTISM

 It has been suggested that one of the reasons for Christ’s baptism was to be an example to Israel.
 I must disagree.
 Why?
 Because it was the sinful who needed to be baptized.
 Baptism was a symbol of, among other things, the washing away of sins.
 But Jesus Christ was sinless and therefore was in absolutely no need to have sins washed away.
 In regard to baptism, the sinless Christ can not be an example to sinful man.